Chapter 5: Getting prepared: Safety and risks

 Where can equipment be stored so it is out of the way?
 (Wheelchairs, walkers, lifts, etc.)

-Are ramps needed to external stairs?
+Are ramps needed for external stairs?

 Are there slippery floors that may be a hazard for the person who is ill or for you as a caregiver?